• Menu

 Dirt road to xpu-ha beach near Playa del Carmen, Mexico.

-It’s a short walk along the road to xpu-ha beach near Playa del Carmen.
+It’s a short walk along the road to Xpu-ha Beach from the highway.
+(Credit: Michele Peterson)

 View of lounge chairs on Xpu-Ha Beach near Playa del Carmen.

-Restaurant La Playa at Xpu-Ha Beach near Playa del Carmen
+Restaurant La Playa at Xpu-Ha Beach near Playa del Carmen.
+(Credit: Michele Peterson)

 Ceviche on a plate at Restaurant Beach Club La Playa XPU-Ha in Mexico.

-Ceviche and shrimp cocktails are the top choice at Restaurant Beach Club La Playa XPU-Ha
+Ceviche and shrimp cocktails are the top choice at Restaurant Beach Club La Playa Xpu-Ha.
+(Credit: Michele Peterson)

-You can also get burgers and fries or a deep fried whole fish.
-This is one of the most extensive menus you’ll find of any of the casual beach clubs in Riviera Maya.
+This is one of the most extensive menus you’ll find of any of the beach clubs in Riviera Maya.

-Like much of the Caribbean coast of the Mexico stretching from Cancun to Tulum, this stretch of the Riviera Maya was affected by historic quantities of sargassum seaweed in 2018 and 2019.
+Like much of the Mexican Caribbean, this stretch of the Riviera Maya is often affected by sargassum seaweed between May and October.

-To monitor current seaweed conditions, you have a few options.
+To monitor current seaweed conditions in Xpu-Ha, you have a few options.

 July 15 Update Seaweed Conditions Xpu Ha